Deadline: October 18, 2021

 After abstract submission deadline, submissions are reviewed by the NSRG awards committee on a number of criteria, including student’s involvement in the research, ingenuity and contribution to science.
 A maximum of seven (7) finalists will be selected for each of the two categories for a total of fourteen (14).
 The fourteen finalists will be notified of their selection in writing.

-The fourteen finalists compete in person at the AADR Annual Meeting in an open session.
-At the Annual Meeting, competitors present a one slide PowerPoint presentation to student and faculty judges under a four-minute time constraint.
+The fourteen finalists will compete virtually at the AADOCR/CADR Annual Meeting & Exhibition in an open session.
+Competitors will present a one slide PowerPoint presentation to student and faculty judges under a four-minute time constraint.
 Following the presentation, the judges will ask one question of the presenter.
-The finalists will also present posters during the general poster session at the Annual Meeting & Exhibition.
+The finalists will also present posters virtually during the general poster session of the Annual Meeting & Exhibition.

-The first-, second- and third-prize winners will be announced as part of the AADR NSRG Student Meeting & Awards Ceremony.
+The first-, second- and third-prize winners will be announced as part of the AADOCR NSRG Student Meeting & Awards Ceremony.
 The award will consist of a ribbon and a monetary award of:

-For questions regarding the abstract and application process, please contact AADR:
+For questions regarding the abstract and application process, please contact AADOCR at email@example.com.